libAtoms/QUIP/doc/Tutorials/adaptive-qmmm.rst

 Adaptive QM/MM MD of Fracture in Silicon
 ****************************************

+*This tutorial has not been updated for the Python 3 rewrite of quippy.
+It is hosted here for archival purposes*

 This tutorial has been prepared for use at a hands-on session at the `ADGLASS Winter School on Advanced Molecular Dynamics Simulations
 <http://www.adglass.eu/adglass_news.html>`_, ICTP, Trieste, February